paralax/ColossalOpera/easy/most_presidents_alive.md

 # Challenge Input

 Below is a CSV input of presidential birthdates and death dates.
 Find what year in which the most number of people who would serve, are serving, or have served as presidents.
+The answer might be multiple years, or only a partial year.

     PRESIDENT,	BIRTH DATE,	BIRTH PLACE,	DEATH DATE,	LOCATION OF DEATH George Washington,	Feb 22 1732,	Westmoreland Co.
 Va.,	Dec 14 1799,	Mount Vernon Va.